· Lincoln J Bicalho · Development · 27 min read

 }

-// Program.cs - Production configuration
+// FILE: Program.cs

 var builder = WebApplication.CreateBuilder(args);

-// Add Azure Key Vault for secrets
+// WHY: Azure Key Vault provides secure secret management

 if (builder.Environment.IsProduction())